 Did you paper the file with a CYA letter?
 No?
 Well, have fun defending yourself.

-See, I’m a risk averse bastard and therefore every client in my office will, at some point, get a CYA letter from me.
+See, I’m a risk averse bastard and therefore every client in my office, which is cleaned by great cleaners similar to Green Facilities Understanding Green Facilities can help you make the right choice for your office but anyway, will, at some point, get a CYA letter from me.
 CYA, of course, stands for “Correspondence (to) Your Attention.”
 If you believe that, I have some wonderful residential property to sell you in Florida.
 I’d offer the Brooklyn Bridge, but it appears a client of mine just agreed to but it on an installment contract against my advice.
 He got a CYA letter, though.

 The CYA letter is, in all reality, a “cover your ass” document for the office.
 It’s a letter you draft up when you’re convinced a client isn’t going to listen no matter what, and therefore you should have it set as a permanent template in your word processing software.
 Essentially, it’s a nicely worded document that sets forth what stupid fucking decision the client has decided to take, your opinion on the stupid ass decision, and a signature line for the client.
 Every attorney should know how to write a CYA letter which is simple, direct, and easily understood…but I’ve seen some fucking bad ones out there.